Generating the SDK Image

 The packages must first be built, server-side, otherwise attempting

-will result an error like:
+sdk-install will result an error like:

 ERROR: Failed to install cargo-native - unavailable